This is what the U.S. wants from the U.K. before it will sign a trade deal

 Breaking News Emails

-LONDON — Beneath the pageantry, the angry protests and the Twitter tirades, President Donald Trump's British state visit comes at a time when the two nations are seeking to dramatically reshape their relationship on trade.
+LONDON — Beneath the pageantry, the angry protests and the Twitter tirades, President Donald Trump's state visit to the U.K. comes as the two nations are seeking to drastically reshape their relationship on trade.

 The United Kingdom is — in theory at least — set to leave the European Union in October.
 For the United States, this rupture presents an unprecedented opportunity to strike a trade deal with its transatlantic partner.

-The White House makes no secret of the fact it sees Brexit as an opportunity to renegotiate the relationship in its favor: a chance to boost American jobs and economic growth.
+The White House makes no secret that it sees Brexit as an opportunity to renegotiate the relationship in its favor: a chance to boost American jobs and economic growth.

-In Britain, there are some who see a new U.S. deal as an essential pillar of their post-E.U. world, pivoting away from Brussels and toward Washington and the wider world.
+In Britain, there are some who see a new U.S. deal as an essential pillar of a post-E.U. world, pivoting away from Brussels and toward Washington and the wider world.

 But others here worry that the U.K. will become a global minnow when detached from the E.U. bloc, risking getting picked off by an American superpower that is uninterested in bilateral wins, only intent on competitive nationalism and putting "America first."